 E was born full-term after an uneventful pregnancy and a ridiculously long (64 hr) labor.
 Although undeniably stressed from delivery, and needing some resuscitation, she seemed to make a complete recovery and didn’t even have to spend time in the NICU.
 We were so relieved.

 Then at around 3 months old, E started batting at toys with her left hand, while her right hand stayed mostly in a little fist.
-We mentioned this to our family physician at her wellness check, and she who referred us to the Children’s Center for assessment.
+We mentioned this to our family physician at her wellness check, and she referred us to the Children’s Center for assessment.
 I spent hours on the internet researching early handedness in infants.
 Again and again, hemiplegic cerebral palsy came up.
 When she was 6 months old, we were seen by the developmental pediatrician at the Children’s Center.
 She told us that due to E’s difficult delivery, she had likely suffered a brachial plexus injury and would recover with therapy.
 I could hardly bear to ask… “so… it’s not cerebral palsy?”
 And the answer was “no, definitely not”.
 We were so relieved and started an hour of combined PT and OT weekly.
 Still, down in my heart, I knew that this was not something that was going to just “go away”.

 When she was 9 months old, an MRI demonstrated that E had suffered a stroke sometime around the time of her birth (termed a perinatal stroke).
 Her official diagnosis is “presumed perinatal ischemic stroke” (PPIS) as well as “right hemiparetic cerebral palsy”.
 Stroke is one of the leading causes of cerebral palsy.

-And so began our journey.
+And so began our journey with hemiplegic cerebral palsy.

 I definitely had to grieve.
 I was angry for a long time.
 I had a lot of what if’s and should haves…. particularly I wish I would have pushed harder for a c-section, and I agonized over labor & delivery mismanagement.
 We will never know if that would have spared E this struggle.

 It is possible that E had the stroke in-utero before labor began (or at some point soon after delivery – she did cry a lot the first night).
-I asked neurologists and therapists, read scientific papers online, and borrowed neurology textbooks to try to figure out exactly where her stroke was, what it meant, and how it could have happened.
+I asked neurologists and therapists, read scientific papers online, and borrowed neurology textbooks from the university library to try to figure out exactly where her stroke was, what it meant, and how it could have happened.
 I had a lot of questions but there were no answers as to why.
 Neither of us had any risk factors (other than the long labor and occiput posterior- sunnyside – presentation).

 It was really difficult for me to be with other moms with young children.
 When I was just with E, her sweetness and my excitement in her every accomplishment was wonderful.
 Because her milestones were hard won, we relished in each small accomplishment!
 Being around other young children, however, made her motor delays stand out like a neon sign to me.
 I struggled with post-partum depression for a long time (mainly from other complications that I had had during delivery), and found that playdates or mom’s groups would push me over the edge and I would end up crying in a bathroom somewhere.